Is Revision Rhinoplasty Dangerous?Facial Plastic Surgery

 The benefits of a revision nose job are much the same as the primary one.
 Some of the most prominent advantages of rhinoplasty include the following:

-During the revision nose job, all the deformities of the nose -whether caused by a congenital disability or primary rhinoplasty- are corrected.
+During the revision nose job, all the deformities of the nose -whether caused by a birth defect or initial rhinoplasty- are corrected.
 As a result, you will have a more balanced face and feel better about your look.

 One of the main aims of revision rhinoplasty is to minimize the breathing problems caused by primary surgery.
 Therefore, sometimes, the surgeons perform revision rhinoplasty together with septoplasty to remove all the nasal obstructions and inflammations.